digitalcolony/sql-server-search-engine/README.md

 # Writing Your Own Site Search Engine with SQL Server

-Before I moved my blog to WordPress, I wrote my own site search engine that was superior to how Google was indexing my site.
+Before I moved my coffee website to WordPress, I wrote my own site search engine that was superior to how Google was indexing my site.

 ## Article